SpongePowered/SpongeDocs/source/faq.rst

 - hMod died because its developer disappeared for an extended amount of time but provided no ability for hMod’s other developers to publish official releases.
 In addition, hMod did not have an API and suffered from technical problems.

-    - To solve the problem with one single leader possibly disappearing from Earth, the project is currently led by two people: blood and sk89q.
+    - To solve the problem with one single leader possibly disappearing from Earth, the project is currently led by three people: blood, sk89q and Zidane.
 In addition, we are making sure to be open with the team so that we do not end up “holding all the keys.”

     - As for the technical problems, we have chosen to write an API rather than simply modify Minecraft and add a mod loader.